where-to-eat

 What to order: Granada's essential dishes

-Habas con jamón - Broad beans cooked with jamón serrano.
+Habas con jamón are broad beans cooked with jamón serrano.
 Simple, seasonal (spring is best), and utterly delicious when made properly.

-Plato alpujarreño - A mountain dish combining fried eggs, potatoes, jamón, morcilla (blood sausage), and chorizo.
+Plato alpujarreño is a mountain dish combining fried eggs, potatoes, jamón, morcilla, and chorizo.
 Fuel for hiking.

 Sweets

-Huesos de santo - "Saint's bones" - marzipan tubes filled with sweet egg yolk.
+Huesos de santo are marzipan tubes filled with sweet egg yolk.
 Traditional for All Saints' Day but available year-round.

 Drinks

-Tinto de verano - Red wine with lemon soda.
+Tinto de verano is red wine with lemon soda.
 Lighter than sangria, more refreshing, and what locals actually drink in summer.

-Vino de la costa - Wine from the Costa Tropical, south of Granada.
+Vino de la costa is wine from the Costa Tropical, south of Granada.
 Light, unusual, worth trying for curiosity.

 Practical tips for eating in Granada